 When it comes to healthcare UX design, whether electronic health records, mental health apps, or other digital health tools, creation user-centered solutions can improve patient safety, satisfaction, and overall well being.

-No room for error in healthcare UX
+No room for error in digital healthcare UX

 The use of healthcare technology and digital health tools is growing rapidly.
 New apps, wearable devices, websites, and portals spring up every year and aim to provide education, remind patients to take their medication, track symptoms, and connect with their HCPs.